jpmontez/parsec-ec2/README.md

 folder can be manually removed and the `init` command run again.

 ### price
-The `price` command look for the current cheapest spot price for the requested instance type in the requested region and returns the price along with the availability zone in the requested region where the cheapest price was found.
+The `price` command looks for the current highest spot price for the requested instance type in the requested region.

-Alternatively, with the `--highest-price` flag, the highest spot price in the region will be found instead of the lowest price.

 The `--region` and `--instance-type` flags are required.